 It is our policy to answer children's questions as they occur, naturally and at a level appropriate to the child.
-Consideration is given to the needs of individual pupils regarding their cultural and/ or religious background.
+As outlined in this policy, consideration is given to the needs of individual pupils regarding their cultural and/ or religious background.

-Relationships education is compulsory and therefore parents are not able to withdraw their child from relationships education.
-When pupils are at an appropriate stage to be taught about puberty and menstruation as set out in the science curriculum (usually in years 5 or 6), a letter will be written to parents so that they are aware and can support their children at home, eg. answer any questions children may ask.
+When pupils are at an appropriate stage to be taught about puberty and menstruation as set out in the science curriculum (usually in years 5 or 6), a letter will be written to parents so that they are aware and can support their children at home, e.g. answer any questions children may ask.